readyready15728/misc/stardew-valley-notes.md

 * Some crops are multi-seasonal.
 * Tackle can help catch fish.
 * Use the mine elevator for rapid transit.
 * Holding Shift while buying does it in increments of five.
+Holding down both left and right mouse buttons also greatly increases the speed of purchase.
 * Upgrading a tool means it won't be available for two days.
 * Repair the bridge on the beach with 300 Wood.
 * Old Mariner on the beach has an amulet to sell at some point.